 To add my own layer of meaning, I have simply replaced one of the terms to produce an alternate series of associations.
-Pomp and Intertext is the ceremony of navigation through an infinite library as a form of recovery.
+Pomp and Intertext is my ceremony of navigation through an infinite library.
 There are so many stones left unturned in the history of thought.
-In some small way, I’d like to unearth and define themes based on various fortuitous intersections of text in this blog.
+In some small way, I’d like to unearth these.

 Who is writing this?

-Erica Eller is a writer and educator living in Istanbul, Turkey.
+Erica Eller is a writer and editor living in Istanbul, Turkey.
 She likes to study language, literature, and translation theory.
-In addition to writing commentary, she writes fiction, edits, illustrates, plays the piano and experiments with hybrid forms of creative production.
+In addition to writing commentary, she writes fiction, researches topics in biodiversity, illustrates, plays the piano and experiments with hybrid forms of creative production.